FrederickGeek8/freddy.us/_posts/2017-07-19-linear-algebra-in-css.md

 redirect_from: /libraries/2017/07/19/linear-algebra-in-css.html
 description: >
     "Complex" Linear Algebra
-image: /assets/img/2017-01-03-7.png
+post_id: linear-algebra-in-css
 tags: [js, cs, math]
 ---

 Maybe someday I'll write this.
-It was a wild ride. asdf
+It was a wild ride with a lot of cursed code.